 Norm 3: Sex toys are bad for people.

 Reality: Remember how toys made everything better when we were children?
 Time to give your adult life the (toy) story upgrade it deserves (so many Woody jokes here, but we’ll refrain).
-Sex toys are fantastic for sex play together and when flying solo.
+Sex toys (even in India) are fantastic for sex play together and when flying solo.
 Make it a shared s-experience with toys for both of you, and you’ll want to make playtime a part of your everyday schedule!

 Norm 4: Women are less interested in sex than men are.